-- 1. The primary purpose of this Capital Asset Policy is to (a) provide direction to staff for handling discretionary areas within generally accepted accounting principles for governmental entities as applied to capital assets, and (b) to inform the public and readers of the County's financial statements of decisions made and implemented where such discretion is allowed within the accounting standards. - 2.
+- 1. The primary purpose of this Capitalization Policy is to (a) provide direction to staff for handling discretionary areas within generally accepted accounting principles for governmental entities as applied to fixed assets, and (b) to inform the public and readers of the County's financial statements of decisions made and implemented where such discretion is allowed within the accounting standards. - 2.
 The intent of capitalizing assets owned by the County is to spread the cost of an asset over the useful life of the asset rather than show the entire acquisition cost as an expense in the year it was acquired. - 3.
-The capitalization of an asset is accomplished by (a) recording the full value (cost) on the statement of net position, (b) showing each year, as an expense (depreciation), that part of the asset which is used (consumed) during a particular twelve month period, and (c) tracking on the statement of net position the sum of the annual expenses (accumulated depreciation) charged since the asset was first acquired and placed into service. - 4.
-Capital assets with a value at or over \$1,000 and an anticipated useful life in excess of one year will be tracked on the County's computerized inventory system and an inventory tag will be applied, where practical, to those items. - 5.
-Capital assets will be capitalized if the expected useful life exceeds one year and the value is at least \$10,000, except where the value must be at least (a) \$30,000 for computers and related equipment, or (b) \$30,000 for software, or (c) \$50,000 for traffic control signals per pole, or (d) \$50,000 for land improvements.
-Intangible assets exceeding these capitalization thresholds will be capitalized on a prospective basis from the effective date of this policy. - 6.
-Capital assets exceeding the capitalization parameter will be reported on the County's Fiscal Year-End Financial Statements by increasing the value of total assets based on the historical cost in the year acquired.
+The capitalization of an asset is accomplished by (a) recording the full value (cost) on the balance sheet, (b) showing each year, as an expense (depreciation), that part of the asset which is used (consumed) during a particular twelve month period, and (c) tracking on the balance sheet the sum of the annual expenses (accumulated depreciation) charged since the asset was first acquired and placed into service. - 4.
+Fixed Assets with a value at or over \$500 and an anticipated useful life in excess of one year will be tracked on the County's computerized inventory system and an inventory tag will be applied, where practical, to those items. - 5.
+Fixed Assets will be capitalized if the expected useful life exceeds one year and the value is at least \$10,000, except where the value must be at least (a) \$30,000 for computers and related equipment, or (b) \$50,000 for traffic control signals per pole, or (c) \$50,000 for land improvements. - 6.
+Fixed Assets exceeding the capitalization parameter will be reported on the County's Fiscal Year-End Financial Statements by increasing the value of total assets based on the historical cost in the year acquired.
 If an item is donated, it will be recorded at its estimated fair value at the time of the donation. - 7.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend its useful life will not be added to the value of the asset. - 8.
-Capital assets with a value under the applicable capitalization parameters will be expensed in the year purchased and recorded as such on the financial statements.
+Fixed Assets with a value under the applicable capitalization parameters will be expensed in the year purchased and recorded as such on the financial statements.

-DeKalb County Government Capital Asset Policy February 17, 2016 Page 2 of 2
+DeKalb County Government Fixed Assets Capitalization Policy June 16, 2004 Page 2 of 2

-- 9. Capital assets that are capitalized on the Financial Statements will be depreciated starting with the fiscal year following acquisition with the exception of land and easements which will not be depreciated. - 10.
+- 9. Fixed Assets that are capitalized on the Financial Statements will be depreciated starting with the fiscal year following acquisition. - 10.
 The straight-line method of depreciation will be used. - 11.
 The projected useful life of the asset is set forth in Attachment A. Said attachment may be amended from time to time by the Finance Office. - 12.
 For purposes of depreciating assets, no salvage value will be anticipated. - 13.
 Definitions and Assumptions are set forth on Attachment B. - 14.
-The DeKalb County Rehab & Nursing Center is exempt from this Capital Asset Policy to allow passage of their own policy which better conforms to their specific industry standards.
+The DeKalb County Rehab & Nursing Center is exempt from this Capitalization Policy to allow passage of their own policy which better conforms to their specific industry standards.

-Useful Life of Capital Assets for Depreciation (Utilize Straight-Line Method)
+Useful Life of Fixed Assets for Depreciation (Utilize Straight-line Method)